Logistics for a side trip to Canada from Grand Teton National Park

 U.S. passport cover

 If there is any chance you will decide to go Canada you will need a passport.
-If you do not have one, it can take awhile to get, since you need to bring in a birth certificate when you apply for a United States passport and the birth certificate can take awhile to get.
+If you do not have one, or if any of your potential passengers do not have one, it can take awhile to get, since you need to bring in a birth certificate when you apply for a United States passport and the birth certificate can take awhile to get.

 Take a look at: https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages/Canada.html#/ to be sure you have proper IDs as needed to go across the border.
 And if you have a passenger who is under 18, you may need a document from their parent/guardian to prove it is okay they are traveling with you.